moolen/glitchlock/README.md

 ## Installation

 Grab a binary from the [releases page](https://github.com/moolen/glitchlock/releases) or `go get github.com/moolen/glitchlock` it.
+You need the tesseract development libraries for compiling this (`tesseract / archlinux` / `libtesseract-dev / ubuntu`) and for runtime, `tesseract-data-eng / archlinux` or `tesseract-ocr-eng / ubuntu`.

 ## Subpackages